 We are a development stage company; our primary capital requirements relate to funding research and development activities, including preclinical and clinical trials, and for general working capital purposes.
-Our operations have been financed in recent years primarily through the sale of common shares or units (consisting of common shares and warrants) and the Citibank and Third Eye loans.
+Our operations have been financed in recent years primarily through the sale of common shares or units (consisting of common shares and warrants) and secured indebtedness.

-Our primary objective when managing capital is to ensure we have sufficient funds available to carry out our research, development and commercialization programs based, in part, on continuous monitoring.
+Our primary objective when managing capital is to ensure we have sufficient funds available to carry out our research, development and commercialization programs.